GowdaRajath/GowdaRajath/README.md

 - **Project Blockchain Audit & Transparency Systems :** A research-driven blockchain system that provides tamper-evident audit trails for critical business decisions.
 The project uses a hybrid on-chain/off-chain architecture, cryptographic integrity verification, and transparency dashboards to support traceability and trust in regulated environments.

+## 🧭 Analytical Impact & Focus Areas

+- Designing complaint and decision analytics that inform operational and policy-level improvements
+- Identifying preventable customer harm through root-cause and lifecycle analysis
+- Supporting leadership teams with evidence-based insights to improve fairness, clarity, and trust
+- Building analytical frameworks that move beyond reporting to accountability and action

 ## 🌱 Currently Learning

 - Customer Complaints Insight & Root Cause Analysis